jdleesmiller/jotgit/README.md

 * allow remote pushes to the repository

+* auto-saves

 * multiple projects

 * user accounts

+* some way of handling multiple commit authors (apparently not supported by git)

 * option to commit to github instead of a local git repo